turingschool/curriculum/source/projects/headcount.markdown

 * `Average proficiency on the CSAP_TCAP by race_ethnicity_Reading.csv`
 * `Average proficiency on the CSAP_TCAP by race_ethnicity_Writing.csv`

+##### `.initialize(name)`

-An instance of this class represents the data for a single district and offers the following methods:
+An instance this class can be initialized by supplying the name of the district which is then used to find the matching data in the data files.

+That instance then offers the following methods:

 ##### `.proficient_by_grade(grade)`